Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 To build the environment for ACI, the following is provided:
-- A scoring script (score.py) is created to show how to use the model
+- A scoring script (score.py) is created to show how to use the model The scoring script must have two required functions:

+    * init() - that loads your model and
+    * run() it runs the obtained model on your input data.
+    * Then provide the environment files to inference config along with the script file and deploy the service.
 - A configuration fileto build the ACI
 - The model trained.